 World Cup Historic

 The German football association was founded in 1900 and began playing the World Cup in 1934 and 1938 under the Nazi Rule.
 Alongside Japan, Germany was banned from the 1950 World Cup, because of the World War II, while the other Nazi allies, including former fascist Italy, had their participation allowed.

-The very next edition, 1954, Germany, or West Germany at that time, got the first title, winning the final against the powerful Hungary of Ferenc Puskás, and Sándor Kocsis.
+In 1954, West Germany, got the first title, winning the final against the powerful Hungary of Ferenc Puskás, and Sándor Kocsis.
 I mentioned this Hungary loss before, as one of the greatest upsets in the tournament’s history.

-One of the things that the fall of the Berlin Wall marked was in some way, the end of communism.
-Even though some conspiracy theorists love to “accuse” people of trying to implement communism, we could say that communism is not a reality for most countries anymore.
+One of the things that the fall of the Berlin Wall marked was the end of the Communist hysteria.
+Even with the conspiracy theorists waging a pseudo-war against communism, we could say that communism is not a reality for most countries anymore.

 According to this article, there are only five communist countries left in the world today.
-Except for North Korea, all of them have opened to the rest of the world and have changed their policies to better adequate to the state of the world.
+Except for North Korea, all of them have opened and changed their policies to better adequate to the state of the world.

 Good Bye, Lenin!

-It’s the type of movie that makes you think at the same time that makes you laugh, and that is something I can really appreciate.
+It’s the type of movie that makes you think at the same time that make you laugh, and that is something I can really appreciate.
 Sometimes is important to bring a little lightness to life, even when the theme is serious.
+8 Moons.